TankerHQ/spec/blocks_verification.md

 - It should not contain any extra encrypted_keys_for_devices
 - encrypted_keys_for_devices should target the user's devices

+This blocks supports the case where the user does not have a user key because it is the block that is used to upgrade a user without user key to a user with one.

 ## User groups

 ### UserGroupCreation v1 & v2